powsybl/pypowsybl/docs/reference/flowdecomposition.rst

 Here are the assumptions that we made:

 - no contingency management
-- XNEC = interconnection branch or 5% zonal PTDF method
+- XNEC = lines specified by the user
 - zone = country
 - country GSK
 - no HVDC management

-TODO This needs to be updated for v2.0

 Run a flow decomposition
 ------------------------